Urban designers create practical and visually pleasing places, including buildings, open spaces, and landscapes

 Urban design is a highly practical and skilled profession, so previous work experience either in a voluntary capacity or as part of a programme of study is essential.
 Many courses offer the opportunity to engage with relevant placements or internships, but the focus will be on you to source and secure these.

-The type of work experience you get will depend on the type of organisation you work for - from public sector to private sector and small to large firms.
+The type of work experience you get will depend on the type of organisation you work for.
 The more work experience you can complete, the better.
 Try to obtain experience with a variety of employers, covering a range of project sizes and types.
 A breadth of experience will give you a strong advantage and a very useful insight.

 Find out more about the different kinds of work experience and internships that are available.